I GOT INJURED AT WORK, NOW WHAT?

 I was an UBER passenger and the car got rear-ended by a utility van.
 I called 1-800-HURT-511 since a friend dealt with them before and I was glad I did.
 My attorney was extremely professional and aggressive when necessary.
 He was transparent from the start and didn’t complicate things unnecessarily.

 Serious team effort from the entire staff to get my work injury case resolved quickly.
 They built a strong case and kept me in the loop for the duration.
 This team also delivered on two previous occasions and did it in a very cost-effective way.
-A faithful customer for life
+A faithful customer for life thank you!

 I highly recommend HURT-511!
 When the insurance companies turned me away after a scary scooter accident that nearly killed me, a lawyer at HURT-511 stayed and fought for me and recovered the entire policy!
 Their staff is well-informed and always available to answer my questions.
 They treated me like one of their own and I made the right decision to stick with them.
 Thank you so much!